 The fee for the Gathering is on a sliding scale of $50 to $100 for the weekend (1 or both days.)
-Children 12 and under come for free with paying adult.
+Children under 7 come for free with paying adult.
 Those over 60 years are invited to attend free of charge.
 I have given much consideration to the pricing.and its effect on everyone.
 I would not want anyone to not attend because of cost.
 Please reach out to me if cost is an issue or consider volunteering your time either teaching a workshop or helping with set up, clean up or others tasks.
 Volunteers come for free and i rely on the generous souls that help me out every year.

 You are required to bring your own meals.
 Fire pits are located at each campsite and the main area and can be used for cooking (the main fire can only be used to cook when not in use for workshops ie. mealtimes).